Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 following components:

-- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: Your submitted Python program must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
+- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: Your submitted web site component must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
 Your technical writing must pass all of GatorGrader's checks about, for instance, the length of its content and its